curityio/nginx_oauth_proxy_module/README.md

 #### Loading the Module

-In deployed systems the module must be loaded using the [load_module](http://nginx.org/en/docs/ngx_core_module.html#load_module) directive.\ This needs to be done in the _main_ part of the NGINX configuration:
+In deployed systems the module is loaded using the [load_module](http://nginx.org/en/docs/ngx_core_module.html#load_module) directive.\
+This needs to be done in the _main_ part of the NGINX configuration:

 ```nginx
 load_module modules/ngx_curity_http_oauth_proxy_module.so;
 ```

-#### Independent Configuration
+#### Basic Configuration

-The following API locations then process a cookie and then forwards an access token to the downstream API.\
+The following location decrypts cookies, then forwards an access token to the downstream API:
-In this setup each location gets an independent configuration:

 ```nginx
 location /products {